Rail trail: Spain

-With more than 2,500 kilometers of rail trails (Via Verde) in a network of 117 cycling and walking itineraries, Spain ranks high in the European greenways scene.
+With more than 2,500 kilometres of rail trails (Via Verde) in a network of 117 cycling and walking itineraries, Spain ranks high in the European greenways scene.
 The trails are managed or coordinated by the Spanish Railways Foundation, an institution created in 1985.
-Many of the converted tracks were originally built for the mining industry, connecting remote mountain sites with port locations on the coast, now offering picturesque rides from wild interior landscapes to the seaside, following near-flat routes with long-spanning viaducts and bridges, plus a number of tunnels.
+Many of the converted tracks were originally built for the mining industry, connecting remote mountain sites with port locations on the coast; they now offer picturesque rides from wild interior landscapes to the seaside, following near-flat routes with long-spanning viaducts and bridges, plus a number of tunnels.

 United Kingdom

-With almost 150 lines in use, the United Kingdom has the second-largest network of rail trails in Europe after Germany.
-The development of rail trails in the United Kingdom grew after a major programme of railway line closures in the 1960s known as the Beeching cuts.
-The scheme, named after Dr. Richard Beeching, the then chairman of British Railways, decommissioned approximately 5000 mi of railway lines all over Great Britain.
-Many rural and suburban lines were closed along with selected main line trunk routes.
-Since then, approximately 1200-2200 mi of disused railway lines in Britain have been converted to public leisure purposes, and today the majority of rail trails are maintained by either the local authority or charitable organisations such as Sustrans, the Railway Ramblers or Railway Paths.
+With almost 150 lines in use, the United Kingdom has the second-largest network of rail trails in Europe, after Germany.
+The development of rail trails in the United Kingdom grew after a major programme of railway line closures in the 1960s, known as the Beeching cuts.
+The scheme, named after Dr. Richard Beeching, the then chairman of British Railways, recommended the decommissioning of approximately 5000 mi of railway lines all over Great Britain.
+Many rural and suburban lines were closed, along with selected main line trunk routes.
+Since then, approximately 1200-2200 mi of disused railway lines in Britain have been converted to public leisure purposes; today, the majority of rail trails are maintained by either the local authority or charitable organisations, such as Sustrans, the Railway Ramblers or Railway Paths.
 A 31 mi section (between Braunton and Meeth) of the Tarka Trail in Devon is one of the longest of these.